 Hello.
 And welcome.

 A tolerance break is a good time to re-evaluate balance.
-If you want to stop completely, just continue the break.
-Others may return to cannabis and can use this as a support while bringing down their tolerance and finding better balance.
+If you want to stop completely, continue the break.
+Others may return to cannabis and use it as a support while reducing their tolerance and finding a better balance.

-Either way, a little support is a good thing and our research at universities across the US shows that people who use this guide are more likely to complete a tolerance break.
-I hope you find it useful but if you don’t I welcome your feedback.
+Either way, a little support is a good thing, and our research at universities across the US shows that people who use this guide are more likely to complete a tolerance break.
+I hope you find it helpful, but I welcome your feedback.

 Tom FontanaUniversity of Vermont

-It may be useful to read a few a days at once because there are practical things about sleep and appetite that may be helpful right away.
+It may be useful to read a few a day at once because there are practical things about sleep and appetite that may be helpful right away.
 Care has been put into the content and order, but you know what works for you.
-Feel free to make this is a choose-your-own adventure guide.
+Feel free to make this a choose-your-own-adventure guide.

 A note on wording: